FAC9/v-inspired/README.md

 ## How?

 Each volunteering event is identified through its QR code.
-When a volunteer scans the code their ID, email and the current time are saved in the app.
+When a volunteer scans the code, their ID, email and the current time are saved in the app.

 When they log out the details are retrieved and the total volunteering time calculated.

 ## Roadmap

 In this prototype the login details are simply saved in an object.
-In order to persist the data we intend to save them to a database.
+In order to persist the data, we intend to save them to a database.

 The prototype uses one Yoti application with one QR code.
 We intend to work with Yoti so that our application can either generate unique QR codes for each event or pass in information allowing the app to track multiple events at once.